Sales demos are often the most pivotal moments in the sales process.

 deliver your pitch in short sprints, not long marathons.

-What surfaced during the latter part of our analysis (which involved some qualitativeanalysis alongside just the quantitative) were four “acts” or “phases” successful demos tend to consistently follow.
+What surfaced during the latter part of our analysis were four “acts” or “phases” successful demos tend to consistently follow.

-Demo calls that lead to closed deals set the context before jumping into the product demonstration.
+Sales demos that lead to closed deals set the context before jumping into the product.

 The topics that arose most frequently during the first 10 minutes of successful demo calls were context-building topics: industry problems, narratives, and overviews.